yuno-payments/yuno-docs/reference/Yuno API Reference/manage-payments/complete-a-payment.md

 metadata:
   robots: index
 ---
-This request allows you to create an OTP when the status of a payment is `PENDING_OTP_COMPLETION`.
+This request allows you to complete a payment when its status is `PENDING OTP COMPLETION`.

 The response will return all the payment information, same as in [create payment](ref:create-payment).